Event Information

 Trained docents will learn how to safely and confidently guide a wide variety of park users from hikers and students to equestrians and birders through Lynch?s rolling grasslands and bird-filled groves of native trees with spectacular ridge top views.
 Prior experience or knowledge is not required, just a willingness to learn and share.

-Docents are asked to lead at least 2 classes or tours per year at Lynch.
+Docents are asked to lead at least 2 classes or tours per year at Lynch Canyon.
 Training will also be offered for other Land Trust sites where docents are needed including the vernal pools of Jepson Prairie Preserve, the native American (Patwin) program and historic blacksmith shop at Rush Ranch, and tours of King and Swett Ranches that are open only with staff or docent guides.

-Sandy Beach Park
+Sandy Beach County Park

-Rio Vista Bass Derby and Festival
+The Rio Vista Bass Derby and Festival

-Make your reservation
+Make your reservation to camp, and launch

 Fishing at Sandy Beach